opencog/atomspace/opencog/atoms/grounded/README.md

 -----------
 Some ideas for improving execution speed.

-* Fuction names are currently stored as strings.
+* Function names are currently stored as strings.
 These could be decoded into SCM or PyObject just once, and cached.
 To do this, we would need to have a GroundedSCMNode and a GroundedPythonNode to hold these things.